 The quantum physics research of the project is conducted in the Quantum Measurement and Manipulation Group (QMMG) at Aarhus University with a theoretical and an experimental division.
-Here, the potential of producing and manipulating ultracold atoms is explored for a number of main goals.
+It's in the QMMG that the potential of producing and manipulating ultracold atoms is explored for a number of main goals.

 Quantum particles have two distinct features: They can exist in only a discrete number of energy states, and they can exist in a superposition of several of these simultaneously!
 This means that the number of collective states of an ensemble of such atoms grows exponentially with the number of atoms, which has two dramatic consequences.